Request a Call

 Cumulative Flow Chart (CFC)

-Provides consistency of workflow in the team.
-CFC measures the state of work in progress.
+This provides consistency of workflow in the team.
+The cumulative flow diagram measures the state of work in progress.
 With this in mind, you can take steps to speed up the workflow.

 Agile metrics: CFC shows workflow consistency